Rangers vs. White Sox Player Props Betting Odds

 Vaughn Stats

-- Vaughn brings a six-game streak with at least one hit into this contest.
-In his last 10 outings he is hitting .275 with a home run, a walk and five RBI.
+- Vaughn takes a seven-game streak with at least one hit into this matchup.
+In his last 10 games he is hitting .256 with a home run, a walk and five RBI.

 Vaughn Recent Games